Paying for College: Are Scholarships Taxable?

 If you qualify for both credits, you must choose one or the other.
 You can’t use both tax credits on the same student in a single tax year

 Don’t forget deductions

 If you’re paying interest on a student loan for your daughter’s education, you may be eligible to deduct up to $2,500, provided your 2022 MAGI is less than $70,000 ($145,000 if filing a joint return).
 This deduction is completely phased out once MAGI is $85,000 or more ($175,000 or more for joint returns).

 Get the full details

 This is just the topline information, but it should give you a good start.
-To make sure your situation falls within all the IRS parameters, go to or consult .
+To make sure your situation falls within all the IRS parameters, visit the Tax Benefits for Education: Information Center on the IRS website or consult IRS Publication 970: Tax Benefits for Education.
 Better yet, talk to your accountant or other tax professional.
 And best of luck to your daughter.